World Review: Afghanistan One Year On, Attacks on Ukraine Power Plant, Iran Deal

 Based out of Brussels, Belgium Steven Erlanger is the Chief Diplomatic Correspondent in Europe for The New York Times.
 He's been reporting for the Times since 1987.

-Bobby Ghosh writes about geopolitics with a special focus on the Middle East and Africa.
+Bobby Ghosh is a senior editor in the digital weekend team.
+Previously, he was a columnist at Bloomberg Opinion, where he wrote mostly about international affairs and culture.
 In a journalism career spanning more than three decades, Ghosh has worked in Asia, the Middle East, Europe, and the United States for publications like Time Magazine, the Far Eastern Economic Review, and now Bloomberg.

 Senior Fellow, Council on Foreign Relations